xinguang-fan/xinguang-fan.github.io/index.md

 # About Me

-Hi!
-I'm **Xinguang Fan**, Assistant Professor of Sociology at Peking University.
+I'm **Xinguang Fan**, Assistant Professor in the Department of Sociology at Peking University and a regional faculty affiliate at CSDE, UWashington.
+I obtained my PhD in Sociology from the University of Washington in 2020 and an MPhil in Social Sciences from HKUST in 2014, respectively.
+During the academic year 2023, I was a visiting scholar at the Department of Sociology, UC Berkeley, with the fellowship awarded by CSC.

 My research interests include demography, social networks, family, and computational social science.